-On this day in 1972, Title IX of the education amendments of 1972 is enacted into law.
+On June 23, 1972, Title IX of the education amendments of 1972 is enacted into law.
 Title IX prohibits federally funded educational institutions from discriminating against students or employees based on sex.
 It begins: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”
-As a result of Title IX, any school that receives any federal money from the elementary to university level–in short, nearly all schools–must provide fair and equal treatment of the sexes in all areas, including athletics.
+As a result of Title IX, any school that receives any federal money from the elementary to university level—in short, nearly all schools—must provide fair and equal treatment of the sexes in all areas, including athletics.

 Before Title IX, few opportunities existed for female athletes.
 The National Collegiate Athletic Association (NCAA), which was created in 1906 to format and enforce rules in men’s football but had become the ruling body of college athletics, offered no athletic scholarships for women and held no championships for women’s teams.
 Furthermore, facilities, supplies and funding were lacking.
 As a result, in 1972 there were just 30,000 women participating in NCAA sports, as opposed to 170,000 men.

 Title IX was designed to correct those imbalances.
 Although it did not require that women’s athletics receive the same amount of money as men’s athletics, it was designed to enforce equal access and quality.
 Women’s and men’s programs were required to devote the same resources to locker rooms, medical treatment, training, coaching, practice times, travel and per diem allowances, equipment, practice facilities, tutoring and recruitment.
 Scholarship money was to be budgeted on a commensurate basis, so that if 40 percent of a school’s athletic scholarships were awarded to men, 40 percent of the scholarship budget was also earmarked for women.